-SPANISH II (RAI Core Course)

-Pre-requisite: Spanish I- Elective for Grades 10-12
+SPANISH II (RAI Core Course) Pre-requisite: Spanish I Elective for Grades 10-12

 Spanish II is a continuation of Spanish I and is designed to improve communication in the Spanish language and understanding and appreciation of Hispanic cultures through the modes of listening, speaking, reading, and writing.
 There is a strong emphasis in class participation with an average of 25 minutes outside daily preparation.

-SPANISH III (RAI Core Course) 2 Credits Full Year Course Pre-requisite - Spanish II Optional May Term
+SPANISH III (RAI Core Course) Pre-requisite - Spanish II Elective for Grades 11-12